Print this page Beginner French: A2.5 Course

 Vocabulary

-- Words related to administrative procedures
+- Words related to language-study trips; administrative procedures

-- Words related to a mode of transport: carpooling
+- Words related to transport (e.g. carpooling)

-- Describing accommodation
+- Describing accommodation; unusual places

-- Some places in the city; words related to tourist activities
+- Places in the city; tourist activities

 LEARNING OUTCOMES